 - (b) Location of Parking Areas.
 Except as otherwise allowed by Section 9-4.407, required parking spaces must be located on the same lot as the use to be served by the parking.
 Additionally, parking areas shall be located in accordance with the following standards: - (1) No vehicle shall be required to cross a loading space or another parking space in order to gain access to a required parking space, except that tandem parking may be permitted pursuant to subsection (h) below. - (2) Except as provided in subsection (3) below and in Section 9-5.1407(a), off-street parking shall not be located in required front yards or in required street side yards. - (3) No off-street parking spaces shall be located between the front lot line and the front wall of a building or its projection across the lot, except upon the granting of a conditional use permit.
 To grant such a conditional use permit, the following findings must be made in addition to the findings required by Article 5 of Chapter 7: - a.
-That the parking spaces are required by this Article. - b.
-That there is no other feasible way to provide the required parking. - c.
+That the proposed number of parking spaces are required by this Article. does not exceed the maximum number allowed pursuant to Section 94.404(f) unless a conditional use permit to exceed the maximum is granted pursuant to Section 9-4.404(h). - b.
+That the proposed parking spaces would result in an effective design solution improving livability, operational efficiency, or appearance. there is no other feasible way to provide the required parking. - c.
 That all applicable provisions of the design standards in this Section have been met. - d.
 That the applicable landscaping and screening requirements of Article 5 of this Chapter have been met. - e.
 That the applicable provisions of the Emeryville Design Guidelines, including but not limited to those pertaining to Parking and Access, have been met.